Nilou-Simp/AP-CompSciPrinciples-CPT/README.md

 # AP-CompSciPrinciples-CPT
-This is part my 2024 AP Computer Science Principles Create Performance Task.
+This is part of my 2024 AP Computer Science Principles Exam, the Create Performance Task.
 Idk what else to say.